Kalajoki (river)

 The Kalajoki (literally "Fish River") is a 130 km long river in Northern Ostrobothnia, Finland.
 The river's origin is near Haapajärvi and its mouth is in Kalajoki municipality where the river flows into the Baltic Sea.

+It offers cycling and hiking trails in forest for the tourists apart from the river landscapes, rural villages, and the seaside, where one can go surfing on the waves or on the frozen sea.